Mauritius weather in March 2021

 The weather is also very good with air temperatures reaching 26ºC and warm sea temperature of 28ºC.

-Tourists have a chance to get involved in the Hindu Holi Festival taking place on 9-10 March in 2020.
+Tourists have a chance to get involved in the Hindu Holi Festival in March.
 Festivities begin the night before with folk songs, religious rituals and bonfires to celebrate the victory of good over evil.
 The Festival of Colours makes a splash the following day with multi-coloured water and powders sprayed through the streets of Mauritius, coating everyone and everything in sight.
 Prepare yourself to be drenched by paint by bringing spare clothes.
 Gifts and sweets are also exchanged throughout the day so it might be worth preparing some offerings in advance.

 Early March is also a major date on the Hindu calendar, with the Maha Shivaratri festival honouring the God Shiva.
 Thousands of pilgrims make their way barefoot to the sacred crater-lake Ganga Talao in Savanne, bringing gifts to present to the statue of Shiva at Grand Bassin.
 Tourists are welcome at the temple, however it is essential to cover up and remain respectful when visiting such places of spiritual worship.